scverse/muon/README.md

       [.var call would use global .var and .var_map of the assay to return assay-specific feature information]
 ```

 By design, `muon` can incorporate disjoint multimodal experiments, i.e. the ones with different cells having different modalities measured.
-No redundant empty measurements are stored due to the distinct feature sets per assay as well as distinct cell sets mapped to a global list of observations.
+No redundant empty measurements are stored due to the distinct feature sets per assay as well as distinct cell sets mapped to a global set of observations.